MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

   `this.online`

-This internal attribute determines whether or not the Player is included in the count of online Players in Alter Ego's [[status message|Tutorial:-Settings-(Node)#bot-activities]].
+This internal attribute determines whether or not the Player is included in the count of online Players in Alter Ego's [status message](../settings/docker_settings.md#in_progress_type-in_progress_string).
 If this is `true`, then the Player is counted.
 If this is `false`, then they are not.
 A Player is set as online whenever they use a command or speak in-game.
 NPCs are never considered online.

 ### Online Interval